Fire Marshal Requirements for Assembly Occupancies

 For detailed information about the fire safety and evacuation planning requirements for assembly occupancies located within Fairfax County and the towns of Clifton, Herndon, and Vienna, please download and read the following publication:

-You may also call the Engineering Plans Review Branch at 703-246-4806 should you have any questions about the planning and submital process.
+You may also call the Engineering Plans Review Branch at 703-246-4806 should you have any questions about the planning and submittal process.

-In accordance with Section 403.3 of the Fire Prevention Code, trained crowd managers shall be provided for facilities or events where more than 1,000 persons congregate.
+In accordance with Section 403.11.3 of the Fire Prevention Code, trained crowd managers shall be provided for facilities or events where more than 1,000 persons congregate.
 The minimum number of crowd managers shall be established at a ratio of one crowd manager to every 250 persons.
 Where approved by the fire code official, the ratio of crowd managers shall be permitted to be reduced where the facility is equipped throughout with an approved automatic sprinkler system or based upon the nature of the event.
+Fire watch personnel other than designated crowd managers may be required by the Fire Marshal.

-The focus areas related to crowd management include the following:
+The focus areas related to crowd management and fire watch include the following:

 - Crowd Manager Training.
 Designated crowd managers shall be familiar with the approved public safety plan and/or approved fire safety and evacuation plan, and be properly trained in the emergency procedures described within.